destination-earth/DestinE_ESA_UrbanSquare/storm_surges/README.md

   <img src="https://github.com/destination-earth/DestinE_ESA_UrbanSquare/blob/main/storm_surges/docs/architecture.png" width="55%" height="55%">
   <img src="https://github.com/destination-earth/DestinE_ESA_UrbanSquare/blob/main/storm_surges/docs/schematics.png" width="35%" height="35%">
 </p>
-<p align="center"><em>Algorithm architecture.</em></p>
+<p align="center"><em>Inundation risk algorithm architecture and schematics.</em></p>

 ## What-if Scenarios

-The tool allow the user to run different what-if scenarios for any area of the globe.
+The tool allows the user to run different what-if scenarios for any area of the globe.
 Below are the descriptions of the what-if parameters.

-The scenarios can be run for six model years between 2040-2150, and are configured based on five global Shared Socioeconomic Pathways (SSPs) and seven storm surge heights.
+The scenarios can be run for six model years between 2040-2150, and are configured based on five global Shared Socioeconomic Pathways (SSPs) and seven storm surge heights (0-5m).

-The definition of the five Shared Socioeconomic Pathway (SSP) scenarios are described below (more details IPCC_AR6_SYR_LongerReport.pdf), and they range from optimistic to pessimistic scenarios, as shown in figure 8:
+The definition of the five Shared Socioeconomic Pathway (SSP) scenarios are described below (more details IPCC_AR6_SYR_LongerReport.pdf), and they range from optimistic to pessimistic scenarios.

 SSP119:  holds warming to approximately 1.5°C above 1850-1900 in 2100 after slight overshoot (median) and implies net zero CO2 emissions around the middle of the century.

 SSP126:  stays below 2.0°C warming relative to 1850-1900 (median) with implied net zero emissions in the second half of the century.